JANUARY 1: Appear on The Saturday Show (ITV)

 SUGGS: The powers-that-be reckoned it would cost too much to recreate the look of Parliament, although a lot of the gags ended up getting recycled for inclusion in The Young Ones.
 So we missed out on serious telly domination there.

-RICHARD CURTIS: We did a pilot but it wasn’t very good because it only lasted seven minutes and was filmed on a very grey day.
-It would have been a joy to do what they did with the Monkees with Madness, but unfortunately our pilot was nothing like as good as one of their videos so it didn’t come off.
+RICHARD CURTIS: In hindsight, the pilot wasn’t very good because it only lasted seven minutes and was filmed on a very grey day.
+It would have been a joy to do what they did with The Monkees with Madness, but unfortunately our pilot was nothing like as good as one of their videos so it didn’t come off.
 I’m sorry that it didn’t happen.
 I’ve done things that I mourn like lost children, and the first is the Madness sitcom.

 WOODY: I’m relieved it was never made.
 I’m not an actor, so it filled me with absolute dread.
 I had a real personal dilemma over that one, because certain band members are just brilliant performers; Lee, Carl and Suggs are very good at turning their hand to that creative side and are much more comfortable learning lines and acting.
 Me?
 I was like a fish out of water.
 It was a laugh and a brilliant experience, and it opened up an avenue we could have gone down, but I’m not sure it was the right time, put it that way.

 CHRIS: So there we were, all fired up at the possibility of becoming TV stars when Mike made the decision that broke a thousand young girls’ hearts and decided to tell us that he couldn’t commit himself to doing a TV series or, in fact, the band any more.